-- If we decide that the medical care or drug is covered and you followed all the rules for getting the care or drug, we will pay for our share of the cost.
-If you have already paid for the service or drug, we will mail your reimbursement of our share of the cost to you.
-If you have not paid for the service or drug yet, we will mail the payment directly to the provider.
-(Chapter 3 explains the rules you need to follow for getting your medical services covered.
-Chapter 5 explains the rules you need to follow for getting your Part D prescription drugs covered.) - If we decide that the medical care or drug is not covered, or you did not follow all the rules, we will not pay for our share of the cost.
+- If we decide that the drug is covered and you followed all the rules for getting the drug, we will pay for our share of the cost.
+We will mail your reimbursement of our share of the cost to you.
+(Chapter 3 explains the rules you need to follow for getting your Part D prescription drugs covered.)
+We will send payment within 30 days after your request was received. - If we decide that the drug is not covered, or you did not follow all the rules, we will not pay for our share of the cost.
 Instead, we will send you a letter that explains the reasons why we are not sending the payment you have requested and your rights to appeal that decision.

-Section 3.2 If we tell you that we will not pay for all or part of the medical care or drug, you can make an appeal
+Section 3.2 If we tell you that we will not pay for all or part of the drug, you can make an appeal